hyperledger/fabric/docs/source/peers/peers.md

 updates from applications for peers to validate and include on the ledger.

 That's it!
-We've now finished our tour of peers and the other components that they relate to in Hyperledger Fabric.
+We've now finished our tour of peers and the other components that they relate to in Fabric.
 We've seen that peers are in many ways the most fundamental element --- they form the network, host chaincodes and the ledger, handle transaction proposals and responses, and keep the ledger up-to-date by consistently applying transaction updates to it.